AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 - Copy down the **Application Id** assigned to your app, you'll need it soon.
 - Add the **Web** platform for your app.
 - Enter the correct **Redirect URI**.
 The redirect uri indicates to Azure AD where authentication responses should be directed - the default for this sample is `http://localhost:3000/auth/openid/return'`.
-- Add a new **Application secret** via the "Generate new password", and save the result in a temporary location - you'll need it in the next step.
+- Add a new **Application secret** by clicking the **Generate new password** button.
+This value will not be displayed again, so save the result in a temporary location as you'll need it in the next step.

 ## Download the sample application and modules